marinzelenika/groupdocs-policies/content/faqs/discount/_index.md

 {{< faqs 8 >}}There are no discounts for customers with existing orders unless you have an active subscription and can [upgrade](/policies/upgrades).

 &nbsp;
-##### **8. I am currently using your competitor's product, is there any discount for me to change to Aspose?**
+##### **8. I am currently using your competitor's product, is there any discount for me to change to GroupDocs?**
 {{< faqs 9 >}}Yes, check our [Competitive Upgrade](/policies/discounts/competitive-upgrade) policy for further details.

 {{< questions-start >}}
 ##### **Questions?**
-If you have any questions or problems, please feel free to [contact our sales support](https://about.aspose.com/contact/) who will be glad to assist.
+If you have any questions or problems, please feel free to [contact our sales support](https://about.groupdocs.com/contact/) who will be glad to assist.
 {{< questions-end >}}
 {{< end-content >}}